mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 - More aggressive/optimized routing with a very direct route toward the end.
 - No usage of Rocket Launcher or Samurai Edge.

+**Characteristics of speedrunning Resident Evil HD Remaster on PC**
+- In the game's settings, your framerate is set to "variable", and the Vsync option is set to "off".
+This makes the game run at a maximum of 120 Frames Per Second ("FPS").
+120FPS causes the game to run at its maximum speed.
+- any% in the context of Resident Evil REmake speedruns (all platforms) means "any ending", but it is intended for the player to run Bad Ending, as it is the fastest.
+- for any% runs, Rocket Launcher is banned unless you are running the New Game + category

 **Characteristics unique to playing Jill Valentine**
 - Jill has 960 HP, or "hit points".
 This is her health.
 If she is above 75% health, she is in "Fine" Status.
 If she has between 50% and 75% health, she is in "Yellow Caution" status.
 If she is between 25% and 50% HP, she is in "Orange Caution" status.
 If she has only 25% damage left, she is in "Danger" status.
 - Jill has a maximum of 8 item slots.
 Chris has a maximum of 6.
 - Jill gets a permanent Lockpick from Barry in the main hall at the beginning of the game.
 Chris gets a permanent Lighter in his inventory, instead.
 - Jill will find a Grenade Launcher.
 Chris will find a Flamethrower, instead, but he doesn't get the Flamethrower for the whole game.

+**About the Livesplit Autosplitter**
+- Resident Evil HD Remaster speedruns on PC/Steam are timed via an Autosplitter Script (.asl file) in Livesplit.
+This Autosplitter Script automatically hits the splits so the player doesn't have to worry about manually hitting the button each time a split is completed.
+- Carci's splits are "door splits", meaning the autosplitter will automatically split each time Carci opens a door, with the exception of a few doors (if necessary, will define later).
+With each new room load, a new split begins.
+- Resident Evil HD Remaster speedruns on PC/Steam are timed via LRT, or "Load Removal Time".
+This is a timing method that uses the .asl script.
+The .asl script times the speedrun via "RTA" or "Real Time Attack" timing.
+This is different from Resident Evil HD Remaster's internal game timer, in that it uses "Real Time" instead.
+- LRT pauses the timer on each door load, freezing the timer during loading screens.
+This is done to make timing more fair between PC setups, as each runner's computer hardware is different.

 ---